Viktoriia12/vmatusevychwebsite/README.md

 Public is used for images in my case if press TAB will import {whatever} ->autocomplete

-<a href="/About">ABOUT</a> can use this but use "Link" because adds extra things for help
+a href="/About">ABOUT can use this but use "Link" because adds extra things for help

+react-router-dom is used for -> library that
+Bootstrap is used for -> open-source front-end CSS framework

+html, body, #root {
+height: 100%;
+}

+Body and HTML go hand in hand

+nothing -> tag
+# -> ID
+. -> class

+margin-> outside of element
+padding-> indide

+Col md={6} ->how much of the page it takes up, whole width of page is 12

+Index.html -> loads the first

+Ctrl+Shift+P ->save without formatting